 How can historical societies benefit?

 As a Network Partner, the FAHS can assist local historical societies in acquiring grant funding for digital initiatives.
 One-off grants are awarded to societies who join this project.
-All societies who join before December 2019 will be able to apply for a $2,500 Building Digital Skills grant in Round 25 opening in July 2021.
+Societies will be able to apply for a $2,500 Building Digital Skills grant in Round 25 opening in July 2021.

-The grant is designed to get you started in the Be Connected Network, and for the funding, we expect partners to register at least 30 older people over 10 months (15 if located in outer regional, remote or very remote areas) on the Be Connected Learning Portal.
+The grant is designed to get you started in the Be Connected Network, and for the funding, partners are expected to register at least 50 older people over 12 months (25 if located in outer regional, remote or very remote areas) on the Be Connected Learning Portal.

 Funding can be spent on anything that will help you support older Australians to gain digital skills, including new computers, scanners, internet fees, or expenses for digital mentors or volunteers.